Alton, New Hampshire: Government

 In the New Hampshire Senate, Alton is in the 6th District, represented by Republican James Gray.
-In the New Hampshire House of Representatives, Alton is in the Belknap 5th district, represented by Republicans Paul Terry and Peter Varney.
+In the New Hampshire House of Representatives, Alton is in the Belknap 7th district, represented by Republicans Barbara Comtois, Paul Terry, and Peter Varney.
 On the Executive Council of New Hampshire, Alton is in the 1st District, represented by Republican Joseph Kenney.
 In the United States House of Representatives, Alton is in New Hampshire's 1st congressional district, represented by Democrat Chris Pappas.

 Alton is served by a full-time police department and a combination full-time and on-call fire/rescue department which also provides ambulance services for the town.

+Education

+Alton is home to Prospect Mountain High School.